bthda/academic_website_code2020/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on the impressions people form of others during initial encounters and the contexts that lead to accuracy and bias
+bio: My research focuses on the impressions people form of others during initial encounters and the contexts that lead to accuracy and bias in these impressions.

 interests:
 - Interpersonal Perception